Samsung/Tizen.CircularUI/doc/guide/CircleDateTimeSelector.md

  |:--------------------------------------------------:|:--------------------------------------------------:|
  |                      Date                          |                           Time                     |

-**WARNNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contain these Control.
-If other `page` contains these control.
-It may cause exception or control can not be displayed.**
+**WARNING: [CircleListView](xref:Tizen.Wearable.CircularUI.doc.CircleListView), [CircleDateTimeSelector](xref:Tizen.Wearable.CircularUI.doc.CircleDateTimeSelector), [CircleScrollView](xref:Tizen.Wearable.CircularUI.doc.CircleScrollView), [CircleStepper](xref:Tizen.Wearable.CircularUI.doc.CircleStepper) must be contained by `CirclePage` or [CircleSurfaceEffectBehavior](xref:Tizen.Wearable.CircularUI.doc.CircleSurfaceEffectBehavior) should be added in [Behaviors](https://developer.xamarin.com/api/type/Xamarin.Forms.Behavior/) of [Page](https://developer.xamarin.com/api/type/Xamarin.Forms.Page/) that contain these Control.
+If other `pages` contain these control.
+It may cause exception or control cannot be displayed.**

 ## Adding CircleDateTimeSelector at CirclePage

 You can set `CircleDateTimeSelector` at [CirclePage.Content](xref:Tizen.Wearable.CircularUI.doc.CirclePage).
 If you'd like to know how to add [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage), please refer to [CirclePage guide](https://samsung.github.io/Tizen.CircularUI/guide/CirclePage.html#create-circlepage).
-The following code show [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage) with `CircleDateTimeSelector`.
+The following code shows [CirclePage](xref:Tizen.Wearable.CircularUI.doc.CirclePage) with `CircleDateTimeSelector`.
-`RotaryFocusTargetName` attribute sets the current focused control that is handled by rotating and display the focused control's circle object.
+`RotaryFocusTargetName` attribute sets the currently focused control that is handled by rotating and display the focused control's circle object.
-If you don't set this property, control can't receive [Rotary event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).
+If you don't set this property, control can't receive the [Rotary Event](https://developer.tizen.org/development/training/native-application/understanding-tizen-programming/event-handling#rotary).

 `CircleDateTimeSelector` has the following properties: